+8b.
 Looking for work or more training

 What happens next?
 Do you want more academic training, i.e. a PhD program or a postdoctoral position?
 A job in your field?
 It is a good idea to start thinking seriously about your future a year or more before the end of your degree program.
 It can take a while to locate good options and be accepted into a position you want.
-Good resources for you are your supervisor, professional societies (their webpages and annual meetings often provide advice, contacts, networking, etc.), workshops held by the graduate program or CoGS, and the UBC Career and Alumni Services office.
-We'll also be developing a bulletin board for posting opportunities and workshops as they arise.
+Good resources for you are your supervisor, professional societies, workshops held by the graduate program or CoGS, and the UBC Career and Alumni Services office.